Bojidar06/bojkos-thoughts/_posts/2022-11-05-Christianity-in-Bulgaria-and-the-first-chapter-of-the-Bible.markdown

 <br>

-That's really absurd  and I really hated that.
+That's really absurd  and annoying I really hated that.
 And yeah, I just described myself, that has been me for the past 15 years of my life.
 I have always been very interested in Philosophy of life, how does the universe work, death, the human brain...
 But I never though about reading the Bible.
 Lets ask our best friend Google something:

 > #### "Why do Christians read the Bible?"